 Students interested in teaching special education may enroll in special education courses during their junior and senior years.
-A program meeting the second endorsement requirements consists of between 33 and 36 credit hours.
+A program meeting Seattle University's special education endorsement requirements consists of between 33 and 36 credit hours.
 Such a program should be designed in cooperation with an education adviser.